 What's Changing Next for Liverpool Landlords

-- 6 April 2027: Separate property income tax rates begin: 22% basic, 42% higher, 47% additional.
-Confirmed in Autumn Budget 2024.
+• 6 April 2027: Separate property income tax rates begin: 22% basic, 42% higher, 47% additional.
+Announced at Autumn Budget 2025 and enacted in Finance Act 2026 (Royal Assent 18 March 2026).
 This makes incorporation maths more compelling for highly-geared higher rate landlords.

-- Renters' Rights Act: Section 21 no-fault evictions abolished.
+• Renters' Rights Act 2025: Section 21 no-fault evictions abolished on commencement 1 May 2026 (per SI 2026/421).
 Affects void exposure and tax planning around lender refinancing windows.

 None of these is catastrophic on its own.
-Stacked together, they justify the cost of specialist advice for almost any Liverpool landlord with more than one property or any debt.
+Stacked together, they justify the cost of specialist advice if you hold more than one Liverpool property or carry any debt.

 Next Steps